 Sometimes, after many years of conflict, it can actually come as a reprieve for children when they learn of the divorce as they will no longer be exposed to a hostile home environment and unhappy parents.
 It is not uncommon for children to have “seen it coming” and wonder why it didn’t happen years ago; therefore their adjustment through the process is usually a little easier.

-Your child may initially have an intense negative reaction to the news, but it is due to fear.
-Fear of the unknown causes all of us to react strongly and in different ways as a self protective mechanism.
+Your child may initially have an intensely negative reaction to the news, but it is due to fear.
+Fear of the unknown causes all of us to react strongly and in different ways as a self-protective mechanism.
 When we can’t predict an outcome, we don’t feel as secure.
 When we don’t feel secure, it causes feelings of vulnerability, worry, anxiousness, etc. because we are struggling to cope.
-Humans like familiarity, and change is difficult for most people, especially when the outcome is unknown.
-You may witness some behavioral changes in your child that were not present before, such as tantrums, irritability, withdrawal, etc. Generally these behaviors are temporary as your child is trying to cope with the change and with a good support system, and being openly available for your child, these behaviors should dissipate.
+Humans like familiarity and change is difficult for most people, especially when the outcome is unknown.
+You may witness some behavioral changes in your child that were not present before, such as tantrums, irritability, withdrawal, etc. Generally, these behaviors are temporary as your child is trying to cope with the change and with a good support system, and being openly available for your child, these behaviors should dissipate.